aaaaaa123456789/tpp1/specification.md

 The rumble speed bits contain a value from 0 to 3 indicating the current speed of the rumble (off, slow, medium, fast).
 The RTC on flag indicates whether the RTC is ticking or not.
 The RTC overflow flag is set by the RTC hardware whenever the RTCW register overflows, and can only be cleared manually by writing 14 to the MR3 register.

 Note that bits other than the ones described above are undefined, and may contain any value.
-(Our recommendation, for consistency with other unused bits throughout the hardware, is to set all unused bits.
+(Our recommendation, for consistency with other unused bits throughout the hardware, is to return set bits for all unused bits.
 However, this is an optional recommendation, and thus software must not rely on it.)

 ## Initial status